 Many people with chronic illnesses admit to thinking that they have to be the “expert” on their specific chronic illness because they worry that their doctor will be misinformed about it.

-One of the ways that you may notice feeling this way is if you spend countless hours researching your chronic illness to the point that you go down the internet black hole (or Google).
+You may notice feeling this way is if you spend countless hours researching your chronic illness – one of the things not to do after receiving a chronic illness diagnosis.
 It becomes the black hole when you become stuck looking online and you end up feeling worse and more afraid than when you started.

 Don’t get me wrong – it’s essential to be informed about your own care, and research is a key way to do that.
-However, if you worry that your doctor is not informed enough to help you, this can be a scary situation to be in.
+However, this is a scary situation to be in if you worry that your doctor is not informed enough to help you.

 It’s also common to feel that you’ve done something wrong when information you present during the medical appointment is dismissed or questioned as if the information is invalid.